 The highest score out of the 2 examinations taken will be considered, and the final end of the year report card will be modified accordingly.

 For a candidate who misses his/her examination due to reasons like sickness or any other event beyond his/her control, will be given an opportunity to appear for the retest.
-However, no candidate will be allowed to exploit this privilege given by school and punitive action will be taken.
+However, no candidate will be allowed to exploit this privilege given by the school and punitive action will be taken.
 The decision of the HOS regarding the action to be taken in case of such violation will be final and no further request whatsoever will be entertained in this regard.

-Further, in case the student has missed the examination in multiple subjects then the same rules will apply as in case of single subject.However if the student neither gives the examination nor appears for the retest(due to extreme circumstances) then he will awarded marks in those subjects(in which failed to appear) on the basis of previous examination performance.
-For example a student got 40/80 marks in previous examination and was not able to appear for current examination or retest then he will be given 50/100(assuming the current paper to be of 100 marks).
+Further, in case the student has missed the examination in multiple subjects then the same rules will apply as in the case of a single subject.However, if the student neither gives the examination nor appears for the retest(due to extreme circumstances) then he will award marks in those subjects(in which failed to appear) on the basis of previous examination performance.
+For example, a student got 40/80 marks in the previous examination and was not able to appear for current examination or retest then he will be given 50/100(assuming the current paper to be of 100 marks).

-Note : The above policy is only applicable for examination conducted by the school.
-In case of IBDP examination or any other examination conducted by an external body , the above provision related to absenteeism will not be applicable.
+Note: The above policy is only applicable for an examination conducted by the school.
+In the case of IBDP examination or any other examination conducted by an external body, the above provision related to absenteeism will not be applicable.

 - Students are expected to report (10 minutes before the start of the examination) at the examination venue.

 - Students are expected to carry their own stationery.
-Borrowing of stationary during examination is not allowed and will be considered as malpractice and consequences as mentioned below shall apply.
+Borrowing of stationary during the examination is not allowed and will be considered as malpractice and consequences as mentioned below shall apply.

 - Students who do not have any examination are not expected to come to school.